nagabharat/druid/docs/content/Ingestion-overview.md

 ## Streaming Data

 If you have a continuous stream of data, there are a few options to get your data into Druid.
-It should be noted that the current state of real-time ingestion in Druid, like many other popular stream infrastructure open source projects, does not guarantee exactly once processing.
+It should be noted that the current state of real-time ingestion in Druid does not guarantee exactly once processing.
 The real-time pipeline is meant to surface insights on events as they are occurring.
 For an accurate copy of ingested data, an accompanying batch pipeline is required.
 We are working towards a streaming only word, but for the time being, we recommend running a lambda architecture.